Stella112/miden-zk-payroll/README.md

-# ⬡ Miden Phantom Ledger
+# ⬡ Miden ZK Payroll

 A zero-knowledge, on-chain payroll execution dashboard built for the **Miden Testnet**.